join in the tiny revolution29 October 2019

 remember all those ads from clive palmer during the last election? to highlight a concern about the effects of money on our political processes, and the need for an indigenous voice in parliament, a subversive edit was made of clive’s prolific billboards and tv advertisements.

-over the week the team will undertake over 50 different actions. register at PICA to join us in some fun troublemaking.
+over the week the team will undertake over 50 different actions.

 image: david cox